E! True Hollywood Story

 E!
-True Hollywood Story is an American television documentary series on E! that pulls back the curtain and highlights some of pop culture's most fascinating people, moments and trends.
-The series offers exclusive interviews with new insights and never-before-heard details from the celebrities, family members, journalists and industry executives with first-hand experience.
+True Hollywood Story is an American television documentary series on E!

 Overview

 E!
 True Hollywood Story originally started as a series of specials beginning on March 29, 1996, but evolved into a weekly biographical documentary series.
 The regular run as a series began in October 1996.
 The first True Hollywood Story focused on the murder of Rebecca Schaeffer.

 Episodes are either one or two hours long, depending on the topic being covered.
 There have been more than 500 True Hollywood Stories.
+On August 22, 2019, it was announced that the series would return on October 6, 2019.
+On November 12, 2020, the reboot series was renewed for a second season which premiered in 2021.